 The CSU prepares students for success through leading-edge programs, superior teaching and scholarly activity.
 High-quality academic programs reflect California’s current and future workforce demands in emerging fields such as cybersecurity, software engineering, sustainable business and environmental technology.

 The CSU strives to create a welcoming environment for all members of the campus communities.
-This commitment to “Inclusive Excellence” is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, reaching higher levels of success than ever as completion rates continue to reach all-time highs.
-The university continues to invest in strategies to close achievement and opportunity gaps for underserved and lowincome students.
-The CSU is an engine for social mobility as those students earn high quality educations that propel them into higher economic strata.
+This commitment to “Inclusive Excellence” is manifested in students who make up the most ethnically, economically and academically diverse student body in the nation, attaining higher levels of success than ever as completion rates continue to reach all-time highs.
+The CSU is an engine for social mobility as those students earn high-quality educations that propel them into higher economic strata.

-The CSU reaches out to California’s growing underserved communities, offering affordable opportunities to pursue a college degree, enabling students from diverse backgrounds to succeed.
-More than one-third of CSU students are first-generation college students and the CSU provides more than half of all undergraduate degrees earned by California’s Latino, African American and Native American students.
-Twenty-one of 23 CSUs are currently recognized by the Department of Education as Hispanic Serving Institutions (HSIs), colleges and universities with a Latino student enrollment of at least 25 percent.
+The CSU provides more than half of all undergraduate degrees earned by California’s Latino, African American and Native American students.
+Twenty-one of 23 CSUs are currently recognized by the Department of Education as Hispanic-Serving Institutions (HSIs), colleges and universities with a Latino student enrollment of at least 25 percent.